 As a Recruiting Manager, you will undoubtedly encounter numerous challenges.
-Hiring genuine candidates that match the job requirements being the most common.
+Hiring genuine candidates that match the job requirements is the most common.
 While the hiring process can be stressful on its own, discovering that the prospect you hired is a false resource can be even more so.
 Any HR professional can attest to encountering fraudulent or fake resumes at some point.

 Although it may not be feasible to totally exclude the possibility of receiving fake applications, you can be cautious in your hiring decisions.
 The first step is to recognize the red flags that fake candidates have.